-"Regional services" are the services of a local office of the division of developmental disabilities.
+"Regional services" are the services of a local office of the developmental disabilities administration.

 "Related organization" is an entity that either controls another entity or is controlled by another entity or provider.
 Control results from common ownership or the ability to exercise significant influence on the other entity's activities.
 Control occurs when an entity or provider has: